lfbraz/azure-mlops/azureml/README.md

 ![Deploy Config](images/azureml-deploy-task.PNG?raw=true)

-Finally, we can add a Pre-deployment condition to be able to request an approval before deploying to **Production** stage.
-It is useful to validade the **QA** endpoint before put it on **Production**.
+Finally, we can add a Pre-deployment condition to be able to request approval before deploying to **Production** stage.
+It is useful to validate the **QA** endpoint before putting it on **Production**.

 Click on:
 ![Add Pre-Deployment condition](images/add-pre-deployment-condition.PNG?raw=true)